Tangata Tiriti – Treaty People has grown into a popular programme for

 Our facilitator training programme is delivered over two or three sessions and covers:

-- Familiarisation with the Tangata Tiriti – Treaty People workshop activities
+- Familiarisation with the Tangata Tiriti – Treaty People workshop activities through participation in our full-day Tirit workshop programme.

 - Skills for facilitating groups, using an interactive adult education approach